Skip to main content

 Enable All Security Features

-• Two-Factor Authentication (2FA): Use authenticator apps, not SMS (SIM swap attacks target crypto holders specifically)
+• Two-Factor Authentication (2FA): Use authenticator apps, never SMS

-• Anti-phishing codes: Many exchanges offer custom codes that appear in legitimate emails
+• Anti-phishing codes: Many exchanges offer custom codes in legitimate emails

 Create Separate Wallets